Golan Subdistrict: History

 Historically Syrian territory, Israel occupied the area in 1967 as a result of the 1967 Six-Day War.

-On December 14, 1981, the Israeli Knesset passed the Golan Heights Law, applying Israeli laws to the territory and creating the Golan subdistrict as an administrative body.
+On December 14, 1981, the Israeli Knesset passed the Golan Heights Law, applying Israeli laws to the territory and creating the Golan Subdistrict as an administrative body.

 On March 25, 2019, the United States officially recognized the Golan Heights as being under the sovereignty of Israel.
-Israeli officials lobbied the United States into recognizing "Israeli sovereignty" over the territory.
+Israeli officials lobbied the United States into recognizing Israeli sovereignty over the territory.

+In 2026, Colombia also officially recognized the Golan Heights as being under the sovereignty of Israel.

 Demography

 The population consists mainly of Israeli Jews, Druze (see Status of Druze in the Israeli-occupied Golan Heights and Druze in Syria), and the Alawites of Ghajar.